| Author:

 electrical equipment it still may contain deadly

-2. After removing the top cover we'll need to draw the
+electrical charges.2.
+After removing the top cover we'll need to draw the

 template for the 80mm blowhole.
 I used the chrome grill as